isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Soursop.md

 <section>
   <h4>Growing:</h4>
-	<p>Custard Apple trees are steady growers but do benefit from being fed high potassium and phosphorus fertilisers to encourage flowering and thus fruiting.
-Regular pruning to promote airflow will keep the plant healthy and neat.
+	<p>Soursop trees are steady growers but do benefit from being fed high potassium and phosphorus fertilisers to encourage flowering and thus fruiting.
+Regular pruning to promote airflow will keep the plant healthy and neat.</p>
-The tree will need to be around 3 years old before it starts producing fruit if grown from seed.</p>
+	<p>The tree will need to be around 3 years old before it starts producing fruit if grown from seed.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
-	<p>Fruits are considered ripe when they are slightly soft to the touch but are not mushy.
-Different varieties may also darken to dull green, yellow or purple.
-Fruits can be harvested unripe then left to ripen off the tree or harvested ripe for immediate consumption.</p>
+	<p>Fruits are considered ripe when the spines are far apart, and the skin of the fruit darkens to a dull green or yellowish green.
+Fruits should be harvested ripe for immediate consumption.</p>
-	<p>Seeds are toxic when ingested and should be removed before serving.</p>
 	<br>
 </section>